BlackRock Flexible Income ETF (NYSEARCA:BINC) Sets New 52-Week High at $53.53

-BlackRock Flexible Income ETF (NYSEARCA:BINC – Get Free Report)’s share price reached a new 52-week high on Wednesday .
-The company traded as high as $53.53 and last traded at $53.44, with a volume of 2121124 shares changing hands.
-The stock had previously closed at $53.44.
+BlackRock Flexible Income ETF (NYSEARCA:BINC – Get Free Report) shares hit a new 52-week high during trading on Tuesday .
+The stock traded as high as $53.53 and last traded at $53.49, with a volume of 522467 shares traded.
+The stock had previously closed at $53.47.

 Institutional Inflows and Outflows